-Projecting on past and individual experiences which collectively transform into a new shared space, projecting something ancient and something deeply rooted within us — a sense of belonging, a survival instinct — and an emotional connection to my heritage, my birthplace.
+Sharing something ancient and something deeply rooted within us- a sense of belonging, a survival instinct - and an emotional connection.

 September 2023